ivallee/jungle-rails/README.md

 # Jungle

-A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+A mini e-commerce application built with Rails 4.2.
+A student project to simulate inheriting a pre-existing codebase, where students add new features to the app.

 ## Setup

-1. Fork & Clone
+1. Clone the repository
 2. Run `bundle install` to install dependencies
 3. Create `config/database.yml` by copying `config/database.example.yml`
 4. Create `config/secrets.yml` by copying `config/secrets.example.yml`